Skip to content

 When you want an AI review of a level’s spatial quality before shipping.

-1. Map the levelscene_map gives the AI a complete understanding of the spatial layout.
+1. Map the level. godotiq_scene_map gives the AI a complete understanding of the spatial layout.

-2. Run a spatial auditspatial_audit checks for floating objects, clipping geometry, out-of-bounds nodes, and navmesh gaps.
+2. Run a spatial audit. godotiq_spatial_audit checks for floating objects, clipping geometry, out-of-bounds nodes, and navmesh gaps.

-3. Test navigationnav_query tests whether NPCs can reach key locations via the navigation mesh.
-(Requires Pro addon.)
+3. Test navigation. godotiq_nav_query tests whether NPCs can reach key locations via the navigation mesh.
+(Requires addon; game must be running.)

-4. Fix issues — Use placement to reposition problem objects with collision avoidance.
+4. Fix issues.
+Use godotiq_placement to reposition problem objects with collision avoidance.

 Example prompt: